 - 1 Tbl Montreal Steak Seasoning

-- 1 Tbl Worcestershire *for full vegetarian style use one that does not contain anchovies
+- 1 Tbl Worcestershire *for full vegetarian or vegan style use one that does not contain anchovies like this one

 - 2 Tbl minced garlic

 - 3/4 cup fresh grated Parmesan *Look for vegetarian or vegan Parmesan cheese if you do not eat animal products

 - Olive oil